rism-ch/onstage-texts/about.en.md

 #### Extract from the contents of an index in TEI

 ## OCR
 In order to offer users a full-text search, character recognition software (OCR) has been applied to all programmes.
-The software used is ABBYY FineReader 11 Pro (www.abbyy.com).
+The softwares used are ABBYY FineReader 11 Pro (www.abbyy.com) and Tesseract (https://tesseract-ocr.github.io).
 No manual checks or corrections are performed, and the full-text search is performed on a raw version of the OCR result.

 ## Interface
 The index search is done directly on the TEI (XML) files using XPath queries (via PHP).
 Scanned images from the programmes are displayed using the diva.js display specifically designed for high-resolution images (ddmal.music.mcgill.ca/diva/).
 It allows a fluid consultation of several pages, whatever the chosen zoom level.
 Programme images are also available for download in PDF format.